lpsinger/userguide/analysis/searches.rst

 with a coherent (i.e., correlated across the detector network) signal model to identify possible GW candidate events.

+.. note:: oLIB is not currently in operation.

 Coincident with External Trigger Search
 ---------------------------------------